Miami visitor map

 • Official museum site lists phone +1 305 375 3000 and address 1103 Biscayne Blvd.

-• Useful for weather-proof Downtown routing without bloating the first wave into a complete museum directory.
+• Useful for weather-proof Downtown routing without bloating the current coverage into a complete museum directory.

 Official PortMiami planning anchor, useful for pre-cruise base decisions, terminal timing, directions, parking, and downtown hotel tradeoffs.